LMFDB/lmfdb/Postgres_FAQ.md

 1. What's an overview of the changes?

-   The main components of the interface to the Postgres database are in [psycodict](https://github.com/roed314/psycodict/), which is the LMFDB now depends on.
+   The main components of the interface to the Postgres database are in [psycodict](https://github.com/roed314/psycodict/), which the LMFDB now depends on.
 This might be moved to the lmfdb organization later.

    Postgres is a mature, open-source implementation of SQL.
 One of